Accra Travel Guide

 Because of its long and colourful history, Accra is home to many significant cultural and historic sites, including Independence Square, Kwame Nkrumah Memorial Park, The National Archives of Ghana, Osu Castle, the WEB DuBois Memorial Centre, the National Museum, and the Artists' Alliance Gallery.

 Jamestown is the oldest part of Accra, and is a busy harbour and fishing centre.
-The best time to visit is early in the morning to see the small fishing boats bringing in the day's catch; from their visitors can explore old buildings like the lighthouse, customs house, and the old colonial fort.
+The best time to visit is early in the morning, when small fishing boats bring in the day's catch.
+After that, visitors can explore old buildings like the lighthouse, customs house, and the old colonial fort.

 For a relaxing day spent enjoying the Ghanaian sunshine, the most popular destination in Accra is Labadi Beach.
-The short stretch of sand, situated between two luxury hotels, offers swimming and sunbathing, but local entrepreneurs provide everything from food and souvenirs and pony rides and dancing shows.
+The short stretch of sand is situated between two luxury hotels, and offers swimming and sunbathing, and local entrepreneurs provide everything from food and souvenirs to pony rides and dancing shows.
 A small entrance fee is charged for the beach, and a slightly higher rate includes access to the pool and sauna at La Palm Royal Beach Hotel.

 Accra is a growing metropolis, and there are several shopping malls and plenty of trendy restaurants to suit any taste.
-Osu, one of the city's suburbs, is a hub of restaurants and nightlife in Accra, offering a wide variety of restaurants and bars around Oxford Street.
+Osu, one of the city's suburbs, is a popular restaurant and nightlife hub in Accra, offering a wide variety of restaurants and bars around Oxford Street.